 FAQ

 Coffee preparation methods are endless and preference is completely dependent on personal taste.
 We have listed a few of the most popular below.
 There are a few things that all of them have in common.
-1. Good quality water.
-Avoid softened or distilled water.
-The minerals in the water are required for a good coffee extraction process.
-2. Water temperature needs to be 205 degree F (96 degree C) 3.
-Use a good quality conical burr grinder.
-They produce a homogeneous grind and don't heat/oxidize the coffee in the process.

 Use 8.25g of coffee per 150ml of water.
 Coffee needs to be finely ground.
 The water should be slightly off boiling temperature ( 205 F).
 Most commercial coffee machine don't get the water hot enough and produce a sour tasting coffee.
 It is best to use a kettle with a temperature gauge and a narrow spout.
 We advise against paper filters.
 A reusable metal filter is usually producing better results.
 Fresh coffee will bloom on the first pour.
 Let it settle and slowly add water in circular motion till finished.
 Brewing time should be around 3-4 minutes.